kolibrid/ai-main-project-report/README.md

 # Main Project - Artificial Intelligence
 Authors:
-Álvaro Martínez Fernández
+Álvaro Martínez Fernández and Madhu Koirala

-Madhu Koirala

 This is the report for the main project from Artificial Intelligence course.